occipital/django-content-settings/README.md

 1. **Type-Agnostic Variable Creation**: Users can create variables of any type, making the module highly adaptable to various needs.
 2. **Editability from Django Admin Panel**: Seamless integration with the Django admin panel allows for effortless editing of variables.
 3. **Flaxable permission model**: Every setting can have own permission rule for view, edit, fetch in API and view changes history.
+4. **Preview**: Preview setting before apply and addition option to preview setting change right on site.
-4. **Caching System**: Ensures high performance, negating the impact of variable complexity on code execution speed.
+5. **Caching System**: Ensures high performance, negating the impact of variable complexity on code execution speed.

 ### Additional Admin Panel Functionalities